gsoft-inc/dynamite/README.md

 >
 > For example, do `builder.RegisterType<MyCustomLogger>().As<ILogger>()` from within you own module in order to swap out Dynamite's default
 > `TraceLogger` implementation (see [default logger code here](https://github.com/GSoft-SharePoint/Dynamite/blob/feature/readme_quick_start/Source/GSoft.Dynamite/Logging/TraceLogger.cs)).
+> From then on, all logging will go through your `MyCustomLogger`, even the logging made by Dynamite's other utilities (which themselves only
+> depend loosely on the contract interface `ILogger`).

 ### Resolving Dynamite's utilities and your own registered dependencies

+At last, we reach the point where we can *actually use* the above-registered components.

 In a SharePoint farm solution, your typical code entry points are the following (i.e. the UI-level parts of your application):